mechmotum/mechmotum.github.io/content/pages/guide.rst

    bicycle dynamics, stability, and control after many years of work on the topic of single track vehicle dynamics.
 It also lays out a number of core principles for the study of lateral dynamics of bicycles.
+Ciechanowski2023_
+   Really impressive interactive explanation of bicycle dynamics by Bartosz Ciechanowski that both gets the dynamics right and makes it beautiful (in `Bret Victor`_ style).

 .. |Meijaard2007| replace:: J. P. Meijaard, J. M. Papadopoulos, A. Ruina, and A. L. Schwab, "Linearized dynamics equations for the balance and steer of a bicycle: A